CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 subclass of the entity class that that Manager manipulates.
 Thus, our Manager classes do not depend on specific behaviour of an entity class and if we wanted to introduce a new subclass of Event, for example, we'd be able to include it without rewriting code in our EventManager class.

+Also, we initially had an issue where our manager classes depended on their respective gateway classes, an outer layer, but we made an interface IReadWriter.
+Then, the manager classes could depend on this interface, and the gateway classes would implement that interface.

 ---
 ## Packaging Strategy